Mobile impurity coupled to correlated lattice bosons: Introduction

 The remainder of this paper is organized as follows.
-Section~\ref{model} introduces the two-component Bose--Hubbard Hamiltonian, and Sec.~\ref{method} describes the quantum Monte Carlo method and the definitions of single-impurity properties, bath observables, and impurity-centered quantities such as the impurity-centered correlation $C_{\mathrm{ib}}(\mathbf r)$ and the cumulative bath-density deformation $\Delta N(R)$.
+Section~\ref{model} introduces the two-component Bose--Hubbard Hamiltonian, and Sec.~\ref{method} describes the QMC method and defines the impurity and bath observables, including the impurity-centered correlator $C_{\mathrm{ib}}(\mathbf r)$ and the cumulative bath-density deformation $\Delta N(R)$.
 Sections~\ref{sec:SF}, \ref{sec:MI}, and \ref{sec:crossing} present our main numerical results.
-We first briefly summarize the overall impurity phase diagram previously established in~\cite{chaoletter}, and then analyze in detail three complementary trajectories: (i) an interaction-driven winding-collapse path in a SF bath with attractive impurity-bath coupling $U_{\mathrm{ib}}/t$, (ii) impurity physics in a Mott-insulating bath for representative attractive and repulsive couplings $U_{\mathrm{ib}}/t=\pm 8.0$, and (iii) a compressibility-driven localization path where the bath is tuned from SF to MI at fixed $U_{\mathrm{ib}}/t=-8.0$.
-For each case, we compare the evolution of the impurity winding number, the bath superfluid density response, and the impurity-centered real-space correlator $C(R)$ and its cumulative bath-density deformation $\Delta N(R)$.
+We first briefly summarize the global impurity diagram established in Ref.~\cite{chaoletter}, and then analyze in detail three trajectories: (i)~an interaction-driven winding-collapse path in an SF bath with attractive $U_{\mathrm{ib}}/t$, (ii)~impurity physics in an MI bath for representative attractive and repulsive couplings $U_{\mathrm{ib}}/t=\pm 8.0$, and (iii)~a compressibility-controlled path where the bath is tuned from SF to MI at fixed $U_{\mathrm{ib}}/t=-8.0$.
 A summary of the main conclusions and an outlook are given in Sec.~\ref{outlook}.